valleyofdoom/PC-Tuning/README.md

 <h3 id="win32priorityseparation-values">11.48.2.
 Win32PrioritySeparation Values <a href="#win32priorityseparation-values">(permalink)</a></h3>

 The table below consists of all possible values that are consistent between client and server editions of Windows as ``00`` or ``11`` were not used in **XXYY**ZZ of the bitmask which have different meanings on client and server editions.
-Any value not specified in the table is identical to one that is stated in the table as explained [here](/docs/research.md#5-ambiguous-win32priorityseparation-values-explained), hence the values in the table are the only ones that should be used.
-The time in milliseconds are based on the modern x86/x64 multiprocessor timer resolution.
+Any value not specified in the table is identical to one that is stated in the table as explained [here](/docs/research.md#5-ambiguous-win32priorityseparation-values-explained), hence the values in the table are the only ones that should be used for simplicity.

 Although a foreground boost can not be used when using a fixed length interval in terms of the quantum, PsPrioritySeparation still changes, and another thread priority boosting mechanism just happens to use the value of it so in reality, a fixed 3:1 quantum should have a perceivable difference compared to a fixed 1:1 quantum.
 See the paragraph below from Windows Internals.